Coffee, Espresso, and Beverage Equipment

 This is potentially the most invisible item for a customer in the coffee world.
-An espresso tamper is a handheld small tool that is used to compress the ground espresso beans prior to putting into the coffee machine for brewing.
+An espresso tamper is a handheld small tool that is used to compress the ground espresso beans prior to putting them into the coffee machine for brewing.
 This part is imperative for achieving an idealistic expresso shot, ensuring the grind is packed perfectly to drain it off all its flavour and caffeine value.
-To achieve the perfect compaction of your espresso grind, a repeated circular compression is best.
+To achieve the perfect compaction of your espresso grind, repeated circular compression is best.

-A unique piece of equipment required for executing speciality drinks, a frothing pitcher is used in conjunction with the steam wand on your expresso machine to foam milk.
+A unique piece of equipment required for executing speciality drinks, a frothing pitcher is used in conjunction with the steam wand on your espresso machine to foam milk.
 Specially designed for creative control over adding milk to expresso’s allowing a more visually aesthetic cup profile.

 Measuring Cups and Spoons

 Creating a cup of coffee is like baking a cake, too much milk in Americano and It can be interpreted as a Latte.
 Not enough coffee in an Espresso and it could be likened to Americano.
 Not only will this allow for a steady production line of good quality coffees, but from a business side, it reduces your daily waste output utilising your revenue implication.

 No one like un-frothed milk on a Cappuccino, or cold milk in a Latte.
 A Frothing Thermometer is a sneaky tool to help when it comes to precise temperature monitoring.
 A skilled barista will understand the boiling and frothing point of milk, so can work accordingly.

 Due to the concentrated small quantity feature of an expresso, serving it in a large mug would not only look silly, but be pointless.
 Expresso cups are designed to hold 1 oz. expresso shot, or 2 oz. if a double.
 You wouldn’t serve a coffee out of a shoe, so why serve an expresso ion anything else?